Covenant Termite Inspections & Control

 Termite Control Services:

-- Termite Inspection – detailed evaluation of current termite conditions using our industry leading termite radar, and thermal imaging.
+- Termite Inspection – detailed evaluation of current termite conditions through thorough inspection of home by licensed technician.

 - Termite Treatment – custom plan to meet your budget